Fill in your details and we will call you back to arrange a suitable viewing time.

 The property benefits from extensive equestrian facilities which are located to the rear of the property and also benefit from their own separate entrance off the country lane providing parking for a horsebox and other vehicles and equipment, ideal for the family lifestyle equestrian user.

 The stable barn is a unique set up with flexible stabling as may be required from time to time.
 The barn can be used as an open fronted and fully open storage barn or shelter.
 Otherwise the barn can be configured with up to five stables internally as the stable partitions swing out from the walls and link together to provide excellent internal stables with standard stable swing doors and hay racks.
 The barn is fully rubber matted and has water and power connected throughout.
 A rear double entrance door provides a hay and rug store with internal door to the stables and can all be locked securely.

 The stable barn has a concrete courtyard to the front with direct access up to the paddocks above, so can work as a convenient large field shelter off the paddocks, if required.
-Previously, the barn has been used as a kennel and cattery business.

 A second stable yard of block construction contains four stables which are in need of some refurbishment and have a concrete floor and frontage.

 A large open sided hay barn is situated conveniently between the two stable yards.

 The manege has a sand and plastic granule surface and measures approximately 20m x 40m.

 In all there are over 8 acres, which have mature hedge and post & rail fenced perimeters, with post & electric rope divisions, all with water connected.
 A separate access can be found off the lane in two positions.